Basic Views on Corporate Governance

 (b) Policy on Non-Monetary Compensation (Stock Compensation)

-Non-monetary compensation for directors (excluding outside directors) consists of a stock compensation plan based on a stock grant trust as a performance-linked compensation (hereinafter referred to as the "Stock Grant Trust Plan") and a restricted stock compensation plan (hereinafter referred to as the "RS Plan").
+Directors (excluding Outside Directors) The non-monetary compensation for Directors (excluding Outside Directors) consists of a restricted stock compensation plan as performance-linked compensation (hereinafter referred to as the “RS Plan”).
+The RS Plan consists of a restricted stock compensation plan (hereinafter referred to as the “RS Plan”) as performance-linked compensation.

 (c) Policy on determining the amount of basic remuneration or the amount of non-monetary remuneration, etc. as a percentage of the amount of remuneration, etc. for each individual director